Review: Fantech Aria XD7 Huano Version Gaming Mouse

 Conclusion

 The Fantech Aria XD7 is a very solid gaming mouse for its asking price of US$58.50.
 The mouse is well-built, and the Huano switches feel very premium and snappy – something that I usually feel on more premium gaming mice.
 Performance is reliable and responsive.
-The only gripe I have is with the lower than average battery life.
-After all, shape is king.
-If a larger egg-shaped mouse is what you game best with then the Fantech Aria XD7 might be the one for you.

 TECHJIO

-Use code at checkout for free shipping
+Use code for 10% off